 ▲ Going Home Outfit: This summer, I’ve been practically living in maxi dresses since they’ve been providing the utmost comfort during my pregnancy.
 The NEARKIN Beloved Women’s Scoop-Neck Slim Cut Stretchy Maxi Dress is the perfect “coming home” dress!
 It’s soft, comfortable, and simple yet chic.
 I’ll be pairing it with Havaianas Flip Flops.
 These flip-flops have been giving my sore, tired feet much-needed relief for the latter part of this pregnancy.
 Also, these flip-flops make perfect shoes when showering at the hospital!

 In Baby Diaper’s Bag

 ▲ Baby Nail File

 ▲ Going Home Outfit: I couldn’t resist the Carter’s Infant Boys 4 Pc.
 Mustache Layette Set for my little gentlemen!
-This layette includes a pair of pajamas, a hat, bib, and socks.
+This layette includes a pair of pajamas, a hat, a bib, and socks.

 ▲ Weleda’s Baby-On-the-Go Calendula Baby Starter Kit ($14.50) is ideal for new moms, whether it’s preparing for the arrival for bambino or planning for a weekend getaway sans the stress and hassle of packing every baby product necessary.
 The kit features a carefully formulated selection of calendula-infused products.
 This includes Diaper Rash Cream, Body Lotion, Body Oil, Body Cream, Face Cream, and Shampoo & Body Wash.
-Each product is ideal for delicate baby skin and can even be used on mom’s sensitive skin.
+Each product is ideal for delicate baby skin and can even be used on a mom’s sensitive skin.
 Plus, they’re all housed in a small bag they can easily throw into their purse!